How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Important Refrigeration Rules

-- Let pouches return to room temperature before opening.
+- Let the tin return to room temperature before opening.
 Removing a cold tin and opening it immediately exposes pouches to condensation, which can make them wet or promote mold growth

 - Store in an airtight container.
 Refrigerators are humid environments; seal tins in a plastic container or freezer bag